MonashDataFluency/data-fluency-website/content/intro_to_r/_index.md

 #### General Information

-The workshop will be taught in a similar style to Data Carpentry workshops.
-[Data Carpentry’s](http://www.datacarpentry.org/) mission is to trains researchers in the core data skills for efficient, shareable, and reproducible research practices.
+The workshop will be taught in a similar style to Sofware Carpentry workshops.
+[Software Carpentry’s](https://software-carpentry.org/) mission is to trains researchers in the core data skills for efficient, shareable, and reproducible research practices.

 **Who:** The course is aimed at beginners to programming.
 You don’t need to have any previous knowledge of the tools that will be presented at the workshop.